 Domaine Marcel Deiss - Alsace Gewurztraminer Sélection de Grains Nobles 2006 (37,5cl)

-The production of this nectar required numerous successive passes through the Gewurztraminer vineyards, in order to select only the overripe grapes affected by noble rot.
-This is a great sweet wine over which time has no hold.
-It evolves slowly, lending grace and elegance to this 2006 vintage, which will age beautifully until 2050, if not longer.
-It is an explosion of citrus and exotic fruits, defined by an exceptional structure, that will pair perfectly with foie gras!
+Producing this nectar required numerous successive passes through the Gewürztraminer vineyards to select only the overripe grapes affected by noble rot.
+It matures slowly, lending grace and elegance to this 2006 vintage, which will age beautifully until 2050, if not longer.
+It’s an avalanche of citrus and exotic fruits, defined by an exceptional structure, that will pair perfectly with foie gras!

 Buy Marcel Deiss wines at the best prices in a private sale!